dl4genaudio/dl4genaudio.github.io/index.md

 ## Course logistics

-Course runs from January 31st to May 27 (2022) and meets Wednesdays from 5PM to 8PM ([Eastern Standard Time](https://www.timeanddate.com/time/zones/et)) over Zoom.
+The course runs from January 31st to May 27 (2022) and meets Wednesdays from 5PM to 8PM ([Eastern Standard Time](https://www.timeanddate.com/time/zones/et)) over Zoom.

 If you are not affiliated with UNAM and are interested in joining the course (it's free, by the way), please email the instructor.
-The course will welcome students from other institutions.
+The course will welcome all students who can meet the course prerequisites.

 All course materials are in English (since all relevant literature in this field of research is in Enligh).
-However, the lectures will be delivered in Spanish (the class is taught at [UNAM](https://www.unam.mx/) after all).
+However, the lectures will be delivered in Spanish (remember the class is taught at [UNAM](https://www.unam.mx/)).
 Some guest lectures will be delivered in English.
 Strong knowledge of English reading, writting, and speaking is assumed.

 ## Getting help